JasmineKe1121/Jasmineke1121/README.md

 ### 😊 Hi, I'm Jasmine!
 I'm a programming language beginner.
 I'm currently learning JavaScript.
-I hope I could be a front-end devoloper in the future.
+I hope I could be a front-end engineer in the future.

 ### 🧠 Issues of concern
 Technology, photography, Phycology, Mindfulness, healthcare issues, all new fun topics...etc.